The ’employment’ provisions in Part 5 of the Equality Act 2010 actually cover various other work-related situations. This page gives an overview.

 Exclusions: armed forces, illegal contracts

-The armed forces are excluded from disability discrimination provisions, but support is available.
+The armed forces are excluded from disability discrimination provisions (before discharge), but support is available.
 Also employers sometimes have a defence if the employment contract is illegal.
 See Exclusions: armed forces, illegal contracts.

 On current case law, volunteers are only covered in limited situations.
 See Volunteers.